DigiSwap-Core/multisender/README.md

 # Deploy to github page
 https://github.com/AlgoNetwork/Page<br>

-or you can download source ,and put any web server.then start earn cryptocurrency!<br>
+or you can download source ,and put to any web server.then start earn cryptocurrency!<br>

 # You can deployed this source to any server and change the brand name without my approve.